-The School is always pleased to provide details of its service, and prospective parents are welcome to contact the Principal's PA for assistance.
-Any changes made by the Board of Governors to policies or practices after the start of the School year to which this Prospectus refers, will be notified to parents.
-It is a key part of our wider role in educating our pupils to establish open and positive contacts with all our parents http://www.ncgs.org/CaseForGirls. aspx https://www.agsa.org.au/page/ Research/Single-sex\education\for\ girls\what\the \research\show/
+The School is always pleased to provide details of its service, and prospective parents are welcome to contact the Headmaster's PA for assistance.
+It is a key part of our wider role in educating our pupils to establish open and positive contacts with all our parents.